-- The building block for the portion of the Central Retail Area located south of Willow Park Drive S.E. is Community - High Density, while the portion north of Willow Park Drive S.E. is Community

-Centre (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for those building blocks in addition to the policies of this Plan. - The policies in the Developed Areas Guidebook for Future Comprehensive Plan Area also apply to this Development Area. - New development should be prioritized along Bonaventure Drive S.E. to help define the development area and activate the street edge. - Redevelopment should demonstrate sensitivity with neighbourhood context through building scale and design. - A comprehensive plan for redevelopment in the form of an Outline Plan (or similar site plan) may be required prior to redevelopment and it shall establish the street network, location of open spaces and development pattern.
+- The building block for the portion of the Central Retail Area located south of Willow Park Drive S.E. is Community - High Density, while the portion north of Willow Park Drive S.E. is Community - Centre (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for those building blocks in addition to the policies of this Plan. - New development should be prioritized along Bonaventure Drive S.E. to help define the development area and activate the street edge. - Redevelopment should demonstrate sensitivity with neighbourhood context through building scale and design. - 4.
+A comprehensive plan for redevelopment in the form of an Outline Plan (or similar site plan) may be required prior to redevelopment and it shall establish the street network, location of open spaces and development pattern.